Mocap-2-to-3: Multi-view Lifting for Monocular Motion Recovery with 2D Pretraining: Experiment

 Our method performs 2D-to-3D lifting and can process different keypoint formats.
 In this section, we analyze the most widely-used SMPL~\cite{15tog_smpl} format.
 Existing 3D motion prediction methods typically involve two stages: (1) detecting 2D keypoints~\cite{xu2022vitpose,sun2019deep}, and (2) predicting 3D poses from 2D keypoints~\cite{zhu2023motionbert,xu2024finepose}.
 We focus on the second stage: estimating 3D motion from 2D keypoints, and use ground-truth 2D keypoints for intuitive performance comparison, replacing all baselines' 2D keypoint inputs with ground truth for fairer comparison.

-We compare our method with four categories of baselines: (1) optimization-based methods represented by SMPLify~\cite{bogo2016keep}, (2) 2D-to-3D lifting models exemplified by MotionBERT~\cite{zhu2023motionbert}, (3) environment-aware models predicting absolute world-coordinate poses, including SA-HMR~\cite{shen2023learning}, and (4) state-of-the-art 3D data-dependent methods like WHAM~\cite{shin2024wham} and GVHMR~\cite{shen2024world}.
-It should be emphasized that although we compare with WHAM~\cite{shin2024wham} and GVHMR~\cite{shen2024world}, we address fundamentally different problems: \textbf{our primary objective is to recover absolute human poses in world coordinates from monocular input, rather than estimating root aligned global trajectories}, as this enables wider applications in interactive scenarios.
-We include comparisons with WHAM~\cite{shin2024wham} and GVHMR~\cite{shen2024world} to demonstrate that our method achieves comparable motion performance while additionally recovering absolute positioning.
-Furthermore, to ensure fair comparison under identical input settings, we provide enhanced baselines by combining WHAM+SMPLify~\cite{shin2024wham,bogo2016keep} and GVHMR+SMPLify~\cite{shen2024world,bogo2016keep}, where we initialize SMPLify~\cite{bogo2016keep} with outputs from WHAM~\cite{shin2024wham} or GVHMR~\cite{shen2024world} and optimize using ground-truth 2D keypoints and actual camera poses, this integration of state-of-the-art methods with optimization represents the current best-performing approach in the field.
+We compare our method against five categories of baselines: (1) optimization-based methods represented by SMPLify~\cite{bogo2016keep}; (2) 2D-to-3D lifting models exemplified by MotionBERT~\cite{zhu2023motionbert}; (3) environment-aware models that predict absolute world-coordinate poses, such as SA-HMR~\cite{shen2023learning}; and (4) state-of-the-art 3D data-dependent methods, including WHAM~\cite{shin2024wham}, GVHMR~\cite{shen2024world}, and TRAM~\cite{wang2024tram}.
+(5) To ensure a fair comparison under identical input settings, we also evaluate two strong hybrid baselines: WHAM+SMPLify~\cite{shin2024wham,bogo2016keep} and GVHMR+SMPLify~\cite{shen2024world,bogo2016keep}.
+For these hybrid baselines, we initialize SMPLify~\cite{bogo2016keep} with the outputs of WHAM~\cite{shin2024wham} or GVHMR~\cite{shen2024world}, and perform optimization using ground-truth 2D keypoints and calibrated camera poses.
+This integration of state-of-the-art learning-based methods with optimization-based refinement represents the current best-performing paradigm for accurate 3D human motion recovery.

-The quantitative results on RICH~\cite{huang2022capturing} are shown in Tab.\ref{tab:rich_comp}.
-In the camera coordinate system, PA-MPJPE and MPJPE assess motion quality after root alignment, removing positional effects.
-Our method surpasses GVHMR+SMPLify\cite{shen2024world,bogo2016keep} by $4.5mm$ in PA-MPJPE, demonstrating stronger expressive power in reconstructing motion details.
-Although the regression+optimization baseline mainly serves to align inputs for fair comparison, its two-stage nature is less practical than our end-to-end approach.